-Stock ownership is the third key element of the Company's executive compensation program and is afforded to all employees through a number of various equity plans.
-Executive officers and senior and mid-level management employees generally receive an annual long term equity grant in the form of stock based awards granted under the Company's 1996 Stock Incentive Plan (the "Incentive Plan").
-To a lesser extent, stock options are generally awarded under the Incentive Plan for certain newly hired employees and in connection with some promotions.
+Stock ownership is the third key element of the Company's executive compensation program.
+Executive officers and senior and mid-level management employees generally receive annual long term equity grants under the Company's 1996 Stock Incentive Plan (the "Incentive Plan") which generally tend to be in the form of stock awards.
+To a lesser extent, stock options are granted under the Incentive Plan but generally are limited primarily to certain newly hired and/or newly promoted employees and to the CEO and the COO.
+The Committee believes that for the CEO, and to a lesser extent the COO, stock options are a more effective means to closely tie individual performance directly to that of the Company's stock price since the options, unlike stock awards which will have some value upon vesting even if the price of the Company's stock has declined since the date of grant, will have no value unless the Company's share price has increased.
 In addition to the Incentive Plan, equity participation is also afforded to executives and certain key employees who participate in the Company's Deferred Compensation Plan as well as to all other employees, not eligible to participate in the Deferred Compensation Plan through the Company's Employee Stock Bonus Plan, adopted in fiscal 1999 ("Stock Bonus Plan").

-Stock awards and options have been awarded under the Incentive Plan on the basis of the position held by the grantee, contributions made by the person for the given fiscal year as well as expectations of future contributions .
+Stock awards and options have been awarded under the Incentive Plan on the basis of the position held by the grantee, contributions made by the person for the given fiscal year as well as expectations of future contributions.
 Both option and stock grants are designed to retain executive officers and enhance shareholder value by aligning the financial interests of each executive officer or other key employee with the interests of the Company's shareholders over the long term.
 All options granted under the Incentive Plan have an exercise price equal to or greater than the market value of the stock on the date of grant, generally vest in equal annual increments over three or five years and expire ten years from the date of grant.
 Some previously granted options also contained a reload feature under which option holders can use Company Common Stock (or Class A Common Stock) they have owned for at least six months to pay the exercise price of their options, have shares withheld for the payment of income taxes due on exercise and receive a new reload option to make up for the shares used or withheld.
 The Committee no longer grants any options with reload rights and most reload rights previously granted have been terminated, including all those granted to the CEO and the other executive officers.
-In fiscal 2005, the Committee again made performance awards under the Incentive Plan in the form of stock awards and generally limited option grants to newly hired key employees and in connection with the retention agreements discussed above.
-All stock awards of Common Stock granted under the Incentive Plan in fiscal 2005 are subject to a three year vesting requirement.
+In fiscal 2006, the Committee made performance awards under the Incentive Plan in the form of stock awards and generally limited option grants to newly hired or promoted key employees and, as discussed above, to the CEO and COO.
+All stock awards of Common Stock granted under the Incentive Plan in fiscal 2006 are subject to a three year vesting requirement.